ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-sso.md

 # vCenter Single Sign On
 {: #adds-sso}

-vCenter Single Sign-On (SSO) is an authentication broker and security token exchange infrastructure, which allows vSphere components to communicate with each other through a secure token mechanism and uses the following services.
+VMware vCenter Single Sign-On (SSO) is an authentication broker and security token exchange infrastructure, which allows vSphere components to communicate with each other through a secure token mechanism and uses the following services.

 * Security Token Service (STS)
 * SSL for secure traffic